dh-notes/pandoc-workflow/sample.md

 We this in mind, we purposefully omit some of the granular, platform- or hardware-bound details.
 For example, it makes no sense to provide installation instructions for Notepad++, when the Notepad++ website will always have instructions that are both more current and more complete.
 Similarly, the mechanics of Pandoc markdown are best explored by searching for "Pandoc markdown" on Google, with the likely first result being Pandoc's homepage.

-Instead of following the tutorial in a mechanical way, you should strive to understand the solutions offered here as a methodology that may need to be tailored further to fit your own environment.
+Instead of following the tutorial in a mechanical way, you should strive to understand the solutions offered here as a methodology, which may need to be tailored further to fit your own environment.

 # Software requirements
 You will need to following software installed on your computer:

 * A **plain text editor**.
 For beginners, we recommend Text Wrangler on a Mac, Notepad++ for Windows, and gEdit for Linux.
 More advanced users may want to experiment with flavors of Emacs of Vim.
 It does not matter what you use as long as it is explicitly a plain text editor.

+* **Unix terminal emulator**.
+Working "in the command line" is equivalent to typing commands into the terminal.
+On a Mac you simply need to use your finder for "terminal".
+On windows, you may need to install TERMINAL ON WINDOWS.
+Linux users are likely to be familiar with their terminals already.

-* **Pandoc**.^[Detailed, platform-specific installation instructions available at <http://johnmacfarlane.net/pandoc/installing.html>.
+* **Pandoc**.^[Detailed, platform-specific installation instructions available at <http://johnmacfarlane.net/pandoc/installing.html>.]
 Pandoc was created and is maintained by John MacFarlane at the University of California Berkeley.
 This is humanities computing at its best and will serve as the engine of our workflow.
 With Pandoc, you will be able to compile text and bibliography into beautifully formatted and flexible documents.
 To verify that Pandoc is installed, enter ```pandoc --version``` into the command line.

-* **LaTeX**.^[Detailed, platform-specific installation instructions available at <http://johnmacfarlane.net/pandoc/installing.html>.
+* **LaTeX**.^[Detailed, platform-specific installation instructions available at <http://johnmacfarlane.net/pandoc/installing.html>.]
 Although LaTeX is not covered in this tutorial, it is used by Pandoc for .pdf creation.
 Advanced users will often convert into LaTeX directly to have more granular control over the typesetting of the .pdf.
+Type ```latex -v``` to see if LaTeX was installed correctly (you will get an error if it was not and some information on the version if it was).

+# Folder Structure
+Modern operating systems are designed to obscure the file structure on your hard drive.
+There is a good reason for this: many system files have long and confusing names, and should not be touched.
+Taking a few moments to get in touch with your filing system will help orient your activities immensely.
+You need to learn only a few commands to get started.
+First, open your terminal window.
+You should see a prompt that looks something like this: ```[~]$```.
+The wavy line, also called "dog", indicates your "home" directory.
+It is very likely that your "Documents" folder is located here.
+Type ```pwd``` and then hit enter to list the full name of your working directory.
+Use ```pwd``` whenever you feel lost in the command prompt.

+The next command is ```ls``` (list) which simply lists the files in the current directory.^[Remember to hit enter after every command.]
+Finally, you can type ```cd DIRECTORY_NAME``` to change directories.
+Once you start typing the directory name, use the *tab* key to auto complete the text--this is particularly useful for long directory names, or directories names that contain spaces.

+These three commands: ``pwd```, ```ls```, and ```cd``` are all you need for this tutorial.
+Practice them for a few minutes to navigate you documents folder, and think about they way you have organized your files.^[TERMINAL THE HARD WAY].

+You are likely to have some system of organizing your documents, projects, illustrations, and bibliographies.
+But often, your document, its illustrations, and bibliography live in different folders, which makes them hard to track.
+Our goal is to create a single folder for each project, with all relevant materials

 # Case 1: Markdown basics
 In this scenario, we will create a Markdown file and use Pandoc to publish that text in a formatted PDF.

-The basics of Markdown syntax [are available here](http://daringfireball.net/projects/markdown/syntax), and you can test it out using [this online dingus](http://daringfireball.net/projects/markdown/dingus).
-But what follows will cover everything required for a basic humanities document.
+Markdown is a convention for structuring your plain-text documents semantically.
+The idea is to identify logical structures in your document (title, section, subsection, footnote, etc.), mark them with some unobtrusive characters, and then "compile" the resulting text with a typesetting interpreter which will format the document consistently, according to a specified style.

+Markdown conventions come in several "flavors"

 To begin, create a folder into which you will save all of your projects.
 Open a new file using your plain text editor and save it as "project.md".
 In this file, type the following: